-- B4.5 Development is to provide stormwater quality improvement devices (SQIDs) in accordance with Figure BE: Water quality table, unless: - a WSUD strategy that applies to the land has been approved by Council and is listed on Council's website for the purposes of this requirement. - the development is a dwelling house, semi-detached dwelling, secondary dwelling, and/or ancillary structure to residential development, or; - the development is for alterations and additions to a dwelling house, semidetached dwelling, secondary dwelling, and/or ancillary structure to residential development, or: - the development is for other minor alterations and additions on a lot of less than 250m

-A document listing approved WSUD strategies is available on Council's webpage.
+B4.5 Development is to provide stormwater quality improvement devices (SQIDs) in accordance with Figure BE: Water quality table, unless: a WSUD strategy that applies to the land has been approved by Council and is listed on Council's website for the purposes of this requirement. the development is a dwelling house, semi-detached dwelling, secondary dwelling, and/or ancillary structure to residential development, or; the development is for alterations and additions to a dwelling house, semi- detached dwelling, secondary dwelling, and/or ancillary structure to residential development, or; the development is for other minor alterations and additions on a lot of less than 250m A document listing approved WSUD strategies is available on Council's webpage.
 Where an approved WSUD strategy applies to the land, details are to be provided which demonstrate that any requirements outlined in the list of approved WSUD strategies have been incorporated into the development.

-Note: The list of approved WSUD Strategies should be consulted for the purpose of determining whether SQIDs are required for a complying development proposal.
+Note: The list of approved WSUD Strategies should be consulted for the purpose of determining whether SQID s are required for a complying development proposal.
+B4.6 Stormwater quality improvement devices (SQIDs) are designed to be taken off- line from minor and major drainage systems.
+B4.7 Development submits the evidence of how the water quality targets have been

-- B4.6 Stormwater quality improvement devices (SQIDs) are designed to be taken offline from minor and major drainage systems. - B4.7 Development submits modelling to demonstrate how the water quality targets have been achieved (eg SSQM Certificate, MUSIC or MUSIC-Link report).
+B4.7 Development submits the evidence of how the water quality targets have been achieved (eg SSSQM Certificate, MUSIC or MUSIC-Link report).

-Devel Development controls B4.8 Erosion and sediment measures are provided during the construction phase in accordance with the issued conditions of consent B4.9 Development that, in the opinion of the Council, has the potential to significantly adversely affect the water quality of the drinking water catchment will be referred to Hunter Water under section 51 of the Hunter Water Act 1991 .
+- B4.8 On-site detention / on-site infiltration may not be required for dual occupancy development if the water quality requirements under Figure BE for sites less than 2,500m have been satisfied - B4.9 Erosion and sediment measures are provided during the construction phase in accordance with the issued conditions of consent - B4.10 Development that, in the opinion of the Council, has the potential to significantly adversely affect the water quality of the drinking water catchment will be referred to Hunter Water under section 51 of the Hunter Water Act 1991.
 Development or activities which pose unacceptable risks to a drinking water catchment are not likely to be supported by Hunter Water.

 Note: Refer to Hunter Waters' document 'Guidelines for developments in the drinking water catchments' for development types that will likely trigger referral to Hunter Water.